t-markey/paid-promotions-delete/README.md

 ## Tasks
 1. <del>Speech recognition up and running </del>
 2. <del>Test with audio files</del>
-3. Read from a video file and work
+3. Read from a video file test
 4. Save time markers for bounds of promotion
 5. <del>Compile List of keywords to search for ("Discount", "Coupon Code", "Our friends at so and so.."</del>
 6. <del>Turn .txt list of keywords to python list </del>